 Welcome!

-The Valley Radio Club of Oregon (formerly Valley Radio Club of Eugene), located in Eugene, Oregon, was chartered in 1929, and is one of the oldest, continuously operated club stations in the United States.
-It has been affiliated with the American Radio Relay League (ARRL) since 1932, and associated with the American Red Cross since 1951.
+The Valley Radio Club of Oregon (formerly Valley Radio Club of Eugene), located in Eugene, Oregon, was chartered in 1929, and is one of the oldest continuously operated club stations in the United States.
+It has been affiliated with the American Radio Relay League (ARRL) since 1932, and associated with the American Red Cross from 1951 to 2019.

 Get on the Air